tsgates/arch-wiki-markdown/wiki/Gambas.md

-Gambas supports both the GTK+ and QT toolkits and can make use of both, allowing the application to fit seamlessly into most Desktop Environments.
+Gambas supports both the GTK+ and QT toolkits and can make use of both, allowing the application to fit seamlessly into most Desktop environments.
 This also applies to applications made inside the Gambas IDE, assuming the gb3-gui component is used.

 External Links